CaelanBorowiec/Crate-Labeler/README.md

 - **Text input** - Old school typing.
 Use `[quantity] [item name]` format if you want.
 - **Smart number parsing** - Converts spoken numbers like "five" to digits automatically.
 - **Multi-page labels** - Long lists automatically split across multiple pages.
-- **Barcode generation** - Each bin gets a unique ID with a scannable Code 128 barcode.
+- **Barcode generation** - Each crate gets a unique ID with a scannable Code 128 barcode.
-- **Namespace system** - Group your bins (like "Audio Gear 1", "Audio Gear 2") and it'll auto-increment the numbers.
+- **Namespace system** - Group your crates (like "Audio Gear 1", "Audio Gear 2") and it'll auto-increment the numbers.
 - **PDF export** - Download labels as PDFs ready to print (4" × 6" format).
 - **Local storage** - Everything saves in your browser.
 No accounts, no cloud, no nonsense.
 - **Print ready** - Optimized for printing, but honestly it works fine for screen viewing too.